 Introducing Fediverse

-Learn more about Fediverse here, and refer to this unofficial guide to get started.
-We must advocate for our freedom.
-Consider taking a step by deleting your Twitter account or exploring Fediverse and encouraging your friends to join, reducing reliance on Twitter, Facebook, and Instagram.
-I recommend major organizations, which typically have resources, to transition to Fediverse, raising awareness among their users.
-Even if they are reluctant to delete their Twitter accounts, Fediverse can help reduce their dependence and, hopefully, attract more users.
+You can learn more about Fediverse here.
+Further, this is a good unofficial guide to get started.
+We need to fight for our freedom.
+You can take a step by deleting your Twitter account, or just trying out Fediverse and bring your friends on Fediverse to reduce your dependence on Twitter, Facebook and Instagram.
+I suggest major organizations (which usually have resources) to switch to Fediverse, which will raise awareness about it to their users.
+If they don’t feel like deleting their Twitter account, Fediverse can reduce their dependence on it and, hopefully, more users will join.